AishaRawat/Sql/WINDOW FUNCTION/OVER.md

 But What if our requirement changes and we want to display dept_name with salary and with other employee details also .<br>
 It is not possible with the aggregate function.
 Though we can use CTEs or <B>WITH</B> Clause but window function would be the most optimistic approach in this.

+Note : Below are given reasons of using window functions:
+1. Unlike aggregate functions, window functions don't collapse rows into a single result.
+This means you can retain the original data structure while adding new calculated columns.
+2.hey can be more efficient than subqueries or joins for certain types of calculations, as they are optimized for performance in many SQL databases.
+3.They enable more sophisticated data analysis, such as calculating cumulative sums, finding the nth value in a partition, or identifying trends over time.
+4.They allow you to perform complex calculations across rows related to the current row without needing to group data.
+This is useful for tasks like running totals, moving averages, and ranking.